elyra-ai/canvas/docs/pages/04-common-properties.md

 ```

-If the `CommonProperties` component has custom width constraints, and it is nested inside single or multiple layers of `<div>` elements, special consideration is needed for proper layout behavior.
+If the `CommonProperties` component is nested inside single or multiple layers of `<div>` elements, special consideration is needed for proper layout behavior.

 ```html
     const rightFlyoutContent = (